Veigar's Free LP Spree

 The main combo you're aiming to go for is this:

-Event Horizon> Dark Matter> Deathfire Grasp> Baleful Strike> Primordial Burst
+Event Horizon> Dark Matter> Baleful Strike> Primordial Burst

-The combo as a whole is quite long compared to other champion's spell-combos.
-Trust me, you cannot get this combo done properly and effectivly the first time.
-It takes a bit of practice.
-It took me around 2-4 games to get used to it.
+The combo as a whole is not that hard to do but may take some practice games to get used to how much damage will be enough to kill a target.
 Your fingers have to be QUICK.
-To present it time-wise, you need to do that combo in less than 2.5 seconds (From E to R, INCLUDING the stun and wait time, delay, etc).
+To present it time-wise, you need to do that combo in less than a second if not faster (From E to R, INCLUDING the stun and wait time, delay, etc).

 The reason why we start off with our Event Horizon is pretty simple, we need a stun to better co-ordinate our other spells.
 Next up we have Dark Matter first because it has a delay, so by the time it takes effect you would have used your other spells.
-Next is Deathfire Grasp to amplify the damage that you're about to do.
 Baleful Strike and Primordial Burst come right after (at this time your Dark Matter would have went down).
-It's important to make sure your Dark Matter benefits from Deathfire Grasp.

 - See media section for the combo in action.